Chicago is known as a city of neighborhoods. People are friendly with a deep sense of community, especially in the world of small business.

 During a brainstorm with David and Associate Director Laura Austin, they shared that Homecoming drew inspiration for the 70’s vibe a John Batiste music video.
 Immediately the Sepia Studio team was captivated by two things, reflects Amanda Eich, lead designer and Conan O’Brien fan:

+Movement happening in the video in a very linear fashion, the marching, and colors.
 The energy we knew we wanted to reflect in the piece became manifested in five 4’x 8’ foot boards that we laminated with the colorful marching band inspired theme.

 Look close at the fence banners and the word “ANDERSONVILLE” is almost dripping over the dancers.